France in the Eurovision Song Contest 2012: Background

 The French national broadcaster, France Télévisions, broadcasts the event within France and delegates the selection of the nation's entry to the television channel France 3.
 France 3 confirmed that France would participate in the 2012 Eurovision Song Contest on 19 November 2011.
 The French broadcaster had used both national finals and internal selection to choose the French entry in the past.
 From 2008 to 2011, the broadcaster opted to internally select the French entry, a procedure that was continued in order to select the 2012 entry.

 Before Eurovision

 Internal selection

 France 3 announced in late 2011 that the French entry for the 2012 Eurovision Song Contest would be selected internally.
 The organisation of the internal selection was headed by France 3 entertainment director Marie-Claire Mezerette.
-On 29 November 2011, France 3 announced that Indonesian-French singer Anggun would represent France at the Eurovision Song Contest 2012.
-Her song "Echo (You and I)", which had already been released as a single from Anggun's recent album, was written by William Rousseau, Jean-Pierre Pilot and Anggun and contains lyrics in a bilingual mix of French and English.
+On 29 November 2011, France 3 announced that the French entrant for the Eurovision Song Contest 2012 would be Indonesian-French singer Anggun.
+Her song "Echo (You and I)" was written by William Rousseau, Jean-Pierre Pilot and Anggun and contains lyrics in a bilingual mix of French and English.
 The entry was formally presented to the public on 29 January 2012 during a press conference held at the Blue Lounge of the Palais des Festivals in Cannes.

+Promotion

+Anggun made several appearances across Europe to specifically promote "Echo (You and I)" as the French Eurovision entry.
+Anggun performed "Echo (You and I)" during several Eurovision national finals: in Malta on 6 February, in Ukraine on 18 February, in Slovenia on 26 February, in Bulgaria on 29 February, in Romania on 10 March, and in Greece on 12 March.
+On 21 April, Anggun performed during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Cornald Maas and Ruth Jacott.
+On 23 April, Anggun performed during the London Eurovision Party, which was held at the Shadow Lounge venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.
+On 12 May, Anggun performed in Hungary during the third live show of the RTL talent show Csillag Születik.